Carokitty17/Code-Skools/mac.md

 Before starting any new projects it can be helpful to restart Vagrant.

-If you notice any Ruby on Rails servers that are still running in another terminal tab or window, you should quit those as you’ll get an error about multiple Rails instances attempting to use the same port.
+If you notice any node or Ruby on Rails servers that are still running in another terminal tab or window, you should quit those as you’ll get an error about multiple server instances attempting to use the same port.

-Running the `killall ruby` command in your terminal should quit all running Rails servers if you’re unsure.
+Running the `killall node` or `killall ruby` command in your terminal should quit all running servers if you’re unsure.

 **To ensure that your server is not running** —- If you visit the URL [http://localhost:3030](http://localhost:3030) in your browser, you should not see a web page load.
 You should ensure that your server is not running before starting new server windows.